GiovanniAVS/HoneyPot/README.md

 ## HTTP
 Using Python Flask as a basic template to provision a simple web service, HONEYPY impersonates a default WordPress `wp-admin` login page.
 Username / password pairs are collected.

-There are default credentials accepted, `admin` and `deeboodah`, which will proceed to a Rick Roll gif.
+There are default credentials accepted, `admin` and `admin`, which will proceed to a Rick Roll gif.
 Username and password can be changed using the `-u / --username: Username.
 -w / --password: Password` arguments.

 The web-based honeypot runs on port 5000 by default.
 This can be changed using the `-p / --port` flag option.

 💡 There is currently not a dashboard panel supported for HTTP-based results.
-This will be a future addition.

 # Dashboard

 HONEYPY comes packaged with a `web_app.py` file.
 This can be run in a seperate terminal session on localhost to view statistics such as top 10 IP addresses, usernames, passwords, commands, and all data in tabular format.
 As of right now, the dashboards do not dynamically update as new entries or information are added to the log files.
 The dashboard must be run every time to re-populate to the most up-to-date information.